System performance counters in Application Insights

 <Add Type="Microsoft.ApplicationInsights.Extensibility.PerfCounterCollector.PerformanceCollectorModule, Microsoft.AI.PerfCounterCollector"> <Counters> <Add PerformanceCounter="\Objects\Processes"/> <Add PerformanceCounter="\Sales(photo)\# Items Sold" ReportAs="Photo sales"/> </Counters> </Add>

-You can capture both standard counters and those you have implemented yourself.
+You can capture both standard counters and those you've implemented yourself.

-\Objects\Processes is an example of a standard counter, available on all Windows systems.
+\Objects\Processes is an example of a standard counter that is available on all Windows systems.

 \Sales(photo)\# Items Sold is an example of a custom counter that might be implemented in a web service.

 \Category(instance)\Counter", or for categories that don't have instances, just

 ReportAs is required for counter names that do not match

 [a-zA-Z()/-_ \.]+ - that is, they contain characters that are not in the following sets: letters, round brackets, forward slash, hyphen, underscore, space, dot.

 If you specify an instance, it will be collected as a dimension "CounterInstanceName" of the reported metric.